-Category Issue Direction of problem solving Stakeholders matters of interest 4) Financial inclusion Financial of people who are business development of financial institutions in business development of financial institutions in each country and the political system of each • financial authorities Achieve financial inclusion (especially in emerging countries) Advancement of AML/CFT • Government authorities Promotion of digitization necessary for finance using digital identities on a national level (case(2) Singapore and case(3) India). - Policy of accepting both analog and digital • financial institutions Advancement of AML/CFTeconomy (saving money) forms by utilizing existing operations (Japan and other developed countries) • Financial authorities and financial institutions are trying to make AML more advanced through digitization in some aspects, so it is necessary to strike a balance between AML advancement and financial inclusion. • Customer • Smooth access to financial services
+Category lssue Direction of problem solving Stakeholders matters of interest 4) Financial inclusion Financial of people who are not digitally compatible Actions based on the policy of bringing all citizens into the digital world by developing the infrastructure (identity management financial authorities Achieve financial inclusion (especially in emerging countries) Advancement of AML/CFT citizens into the digital world by developing Government authorities Promotion of digitization • financial institutions Advancement of AML/CFT economy (saving money) forms by utilizing existing operations (Japan and other developed countries) Financial authorities and financial institutions are trying to make AML more advanced through digitization in some aspects, so it is necessary to strike a balance between AML advancement and financial inclusion. • Customer Smooth access to financial services

-5) Direction for solving "Interoperability" issues and conflicts
+4-2-1.
+Challenges and stakeholder concerns for the use of digital identities 5) Direction for solving "Interoperability" issues and conflicts

-Category Issue Direction of problem solving Stakeholders matters of interest 5) Interope rability nterope with complicated systems will be ability ID linkage collaboration by specifications sectors, aiming • Technical specifications and related legal systems will be developed through collaboration between the public and private sectors, aiming for broad dissemination throughout society (case(9) Australia). • financial authorities • Establishment of an ID coordination environment through the development of a trust framework through collaboration between government agencies and the private sector, such as issuing government IDs. standards body Technical Specification Global standard, technical specifications with no significant cost burden • financial institutions Using Solutions Global standard, technical specifications with no significant cost burden • Solution Vendors Providing SolutionsGlobal standard, technical specifications with no significant cost burden
+Category Issue Direction of problem solving Stakeholders matters of interest 5) Interope rability Burden of dealing with complicated ID linkage specifications complicatedsystems will be developed throughauthoritiesnkagecollaboration between the public and privatesectors, aiming for broad disseminationcificationssectors, aiming for broad disseminationthroughout society (case(9) Australia).
+Establishment of an ID coordination environment through the development of a trust framework through collaboration between government agencies and the private sector, such as issuing government IDs.
+Technical Specification Global standard, technical specifications with no significant cost burden • financial institutions Using Solutions Global standard, technical specifications with no significant cost burden • Solution Vendors Providing Solutions Global standard, technical specifications with no significant cost burden

-- 4-2-1.
-Challenges and stakeholder concerns for the use of digital identities - 6) Direction for solving "Investment decisions for transition to new operations" issues and conflicts
+4-2-1.
+Challenges and stakeholder concerns for the use of digital identities

+6) Direction for solving "Investment decisions for transition to new operations" issues and conflicts

-Category Issue Direction of problem solving Stakeholders matters of interest 6) Investment decisions for Difficult to make investment decisions to In order to make the investment amount reasonable from the standpoint of cost- effectiveness, consider the following • financial authorities Promote the use of digital IDs from the perspective of AML advancement, etc. transitioning to new operations sitioning change existing -Cost reduction through joint use of ew optimized infrastructure infrastructure • financial institutions Investment commensurate with effectiveness operations . • ID distribution platform provider Collection of reasonable compensation for infrastructure development
+Category lssue Direction of problem solving Stakeholders matters of interest 6) Investment decisions for Difficult to make investment decisions to In order to make the investment amount reasonable from the standpoint of cost- effectiveness, consider the following financial authorities Promote the use of digital IDs from the perspective of AML advancement, etc. transitioning to new operations change existing optimized operations to use digital IMS infrastructure erations to use -Engage the government to promote the financial institutions Investment commensurate with effectiveness • ID distribution platform provider Collection of reasonable compensation for infrastructure development